 A word of warning.
 Although these lanes are interesting to explore in Melbourne at night, I wouldn’t wander down any that look too creepy – safety is paramount after all!

-Read our post on where to find the best coffee in Melbourne.
+These Melbourne lanes are where you will find the best coffee in Melbourne.

 4- Tour the Old Melbourne Gaol